capacitor-community/safe-area/README.md

 ### Extending `BridgeWebViewClient` and calling `setWebViewClient`

 If you're running Capacitor v7 and have extended the `BridgeWebViewClient` by calling `bridge.setWebViewClient` in your code, you should update your code so that it extends `SafeAreaWebViewClient` instead.
-In Capacitor v8 this can and will be worked around another way, so you shouldn't have to worry about that anymore.
+If you're running Capacitor v8 you do not have to worry about this at all.

 ### Other safe area plugins